senchalabs/jQTouch/README.md

 - Easily allow apps to run in fullscreen mode with custom icons and startup screens
 - The power of jQuery to build AJAX applications
 - New demos: Clock and Todo

+## Upcoming Features
+*Note: Upcoming features are developed in the master branch, and are not to be considered stable.
+For official releases, please see the [version tags](https://github.com/senchalabs/jQTouch/tags).*

+- Zepto integration - Use with Zepto.js instead of jQuery to cut down on precious bandwidth.
+Zepto.js is very similar API to jQuery, but optimized for WebKit and thus about 20kb smaller.
+- Sass-based stylesheets, easily modified with variables, using
+- Image-less stylesheets -- Using [Compass Recipes](https://github.com/senchalabs/compass-recipes), we have recreated all of the gradients and background patterns with CSS.
+This way, they are resolution independent, dynamically theme-able, and lower bandwidth.

 [Source code](http://github.com/senchalabs/jQTouch/archives/master), [issue tracking](http://github.com/senchalabs/jQTouch/issues), and [documentation](http://wiki.github.com/senchalabs/jQTouch/) are available on github.